Rozgart: History

-The village was founded in the 14th century (around 1312-14).
+The village was founded in the 14th century (around 1312–14).
 Its previous name "Rosengart" or "Rosengarten" is believed to stem from the word/name "Roßgarten".

 In the 16th century, Mennonite settlers also came to the village of Rosengart.

 The Rosengart Mennonite community was part of the Thiensdorf-Pr.Rosengart parish; Mennonite churches were located in Markushof (today: Markusy) and Thiensdorf (today: Jezioro).

 In 1890, a separate Mennonite church was built in Pr.
 Rosengart - which is now a Catholic church.

-Population

-In 1773, 299 people (in 59 families) lived in the village.

-In 1939, the population number was 384 (217 Protestants, 108 Catholics, 59 other confessions - mostly Mennonites).

-Today, the village has a population of 150.